There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 A Quiet Place

-No one knows where these aliens came from, but they are extremely violent, have armored skin, and hunt anything that makes a sound.
-Just months after the aliens arrived, humanity is mostly wiped out.
-There is no way of knowing how many of the aliens are out there, but survivors have realized that only way to survive is to survive quietly.
+No one knows where these aliens came from, but they are extremely violent, have armored skin, and they hunt anything that makes a sound.
+Just months after the aliens arrived, humanity has been mostly wiped out.
+There is no way of knowing how many of the aliens are roaming the earth, but survivors have realized that only way to survive is to live quietly.
 Those who have survived this long have done so by mastering the skill of living silently, but the slightest mistake could prove to be fatal.

-Evelyn and Lee Abbott (Emily Blunt and John Krasinski) have adapted to the challenge of having to live silently but they have the added challenge of trying to raise three young children in this new world.
-They have two young boys and their oldest is their daughter, Regan (Millicent Simmonds), who has the added challenge of being deaf and unaware of any sound that she makes.
+Evelyn (Emily Blunt) and Lee Abbott (John Krasinski) have adapted to the challenge their new way of life, but they have the added challenge of trying to raise three young children in this new world.
+They have two young boys and their oldest is their daughter Regan (Millicent Simmonds), who happens to be deaf and unaware of any sound that she may make.
 This family has seen its share of tragedies, but they have found a way to survive.
-However, when Evelyn becomes pregnant, the family must prepare for an inevitably loud labor and must find a way to raise the baby quietly.
+However, when Evelyn becomes pregnant, the family must prepare for an inevitably loud labor, as well as finding a way to raise a baby in silence.